surangaa/BookingAutomationProject/README.md

 Open the project in IDE
 run a 'npm install' to install all the dependencies
-To run the test -> npm run test/ npm run testsuite / npm run bookingfeature (to run the project in firefox use -> npm run test:firefox)
+To run the test -> npm run test/ npm run testsuite / npm run bookingfeature to run the test in edge browser or firefox browser, edit wdio.conf.js file line 72 accordingly as utils.firefox or utils.edge

 ## Issues faced